 Aluminum foil, hardware (screws), hazardous aerosol cans (e.g. Raid), baking pans and other cookware

-All narrow-neck bottles (Plastics labeled #1 or #2), such as plastic water bottles or laundry detergent bottles, caps on narrow-neck beverage bottles can be left on, labels on bottles can be left on
+All narrow-neck bottles (the neck of the bottle must be smaller than its base), such as plastic water bottles or laundry detergent bottles.
+Caps on narrow-neck beverage bottles can be left on, and labels on bottles can be left on

-Any plastics labeled #3-#7, any plastic containers that do not have a narrow-neck, (e.g. solo cups, Starbucks to-go cups for cold drinks, or yoghurt containers), straws, single-use plastic grocery bags (Note: Single-use plastic bags clog recycling machinery and further slow down the recycling process.
+Any plastic containers that do not have a narrow-neck, (e.g. solo cups, Starbucks to-go cups for cold drinks, or yoghurt containers), straws, single-use plastic grocery bags (Note: Single-use plastic bags clog recycling machinery and further slow down the recycling process.
 If you need to recycle these bags, you can take them to Publix, which runs a separate recycling program specifically for plastic bags.

 Long-fibered paper (e.g. standard 8×11 office paper), paper towels without food waste (water is okay), cardboard cut, crushed or torn into paper-sized pieces